 The day before, when I was buying a First Communion card for my daughter, the cashier asked me what "Communion" was.
 My mind raced; how do you explain that in just a few words?
 I started to say, "Well, every week Catholics..." and then he interrupted.
 "Yeah, yeah, I know.
 It's something they do when they're...what, thirteen?"
 I replied, "No, that's Confirmation.
 But with Communion, we remember what Jesus did at the Last Supper..."
 But he didn't want to hear it.
 He seemed to think he was knew all about it.
 He, like so many others, seemed to think it was simply a milestone in Catholic culture.

 When the procession began, people craned to see the little people, all in white, hands folded, file in.
 They were the reason we had gathered, it was their big day, and yet, the total focus upon them was awry.
-Darling as they admittedly looked—especially in those gorgeous dresses and veils—their attire, the trappings, the party, the photos, even the kids themselves are not the main point.
-Jesus is.
+Darling as they admittedly looked—especially

 We should be excited to witness these children's first experience of receiving the Eucharist.
 And they, even more, should be excited about it.
 But not because they get to wear fancy clothes and get lots of attention and gifts, not because it merely shows they've reached a certain age.
 But because receiving the Eucharist is receiving the Lord of the Universe; having Communion means being in union with Him.

 The excitement of First Communion should center on a hunger to be close to Jesus.
 A hunger that has been whetted by watching others receive, and longing to be one of them.
-This excitement should be rooted in an understanding of whatof Whomwe are receiving and with Whom we are communing.
+This excitement should be rooted in an understanding of what—of Whom—we are receiving and with Whom we are communing.

 More than a few sacristies display the exhortation: "Priest of God, celebrate the Mass as if it were your first Mass, your last Mass, your only Mass."
 Yesterday, with the phrase "First Communion" in the air, I was thinking how helpful it would be take up that same attitude toward the Eucharist.